rragrawal/dubAI-student-challenge/about.md

 ---
 layout: page
 title: About
-description: Get your hands dirty with AI!
+description: Engage in hands-on AI exploration!
 ---

 The University of Birmingham Dubai is hosting a day-long hackathon for school and university students to provide a platform for bright students to showcase their talent and delve into the world of AI in Dubai.